Undergraduate study in Huarahi Māori

 - If you are 20 on or before the first day of semester, have no formal University Entrance (UE) qualification, and are a New Zealand or Australian citizen or permanent resident you can apply for special admission.

-- If you are under 20, have no formal University Entrance (UE) qualification, and are a New Zealand or Australian citizen or permanent resident you can apply for discretionary entrance.
+- If you are under 20, have no formal University Entrance (UE) qualification, but have achieved exceptional results in Year 12, and are a New Zealand or Australian citizen or permanent resident you can apply for discretionary entrance.

 Structuring your undergraduate study in Huarahi Māori

 The Bachelor of Education (Teaching) Huarahi Māori specialisation consists of 360 points: 120 each year, mostly comprised of 7–8 compulsory 15-point core courses at each level.
 In the first year, students are able to choose one course from the General Education courses on offer.
 Each year has a strong emphasis on the noho ā kura (practicum) where students observe and teach classes in a Māori-medium setting: in the third year this is worth 30 points.

 Students can submit their assignments in te reo Māori.

 Explore the undergraduate courses you are required to take for the Bachelor of Education (Teaching) – Huarahi Māori specialisation.